Associate Professor Elizabeth Beckett

-Dr Elizabeth Beckett is a Senior Lecturer in the School of Medicine, Faculty of Health Sciences at the University of Adelaide.
-Elizabeth teaches within the Bachelor of Health & Medical Sciences, Bachelor of Dental Surgery and the MBBS (Medicine) degree programs and is the course coordinator of Physiology IIB: Systems & Homeostasis.
+Dr Elizabeth Beckett is a Senior Lecturer within the Adelaide Medical School, Faculty of Health and Medical Sciences.
+Elizabeth teaches within the Bachelor of Health & Medical Sciences, Bachelor of Dental Surgery and the MBBS (Medicine) degree programs and is the course coordinator of Principles of Human Health & Disease (HLTH SC 1005) and Physiology IIB: Systems & Homeostasis (PHYSIOL 2520).

 Graduate Certificate in Education (Higher Education)

 Elizabeth is the course coordinator of Physiology IIB: Systems & Homeostasis, a level II undergraduate physiology course.
 Physiology IIB focuses on the physiological systems that underpin the body's regulation of its internal environment.
 Themes include: the role of endocrine glands and their hormones; the function of the central and peripheral nervous systems in sensing and responding to changes in the external environment; the gastrointestinal tract in providing nutrition to the body and; the renal system in regulation of fluid and ion levels.
 In practicals students undertake research experiments that are designed to reinforce the themes covered in the course and promote a deeper understanding of research methods, ethical considerations in medical research and data processing in scientific research.

 Elizabeth is Convenor of the Physiology Major and serves as a program advisor for the Bachelor of Health Science program.
 In conjunction with Dr. Renee Turner in the School of Medical Sciences, Dr. Elizabeth Beckett runs a Biology Bridging Course prior to O-week for students entering into Bachelor of Health Science and Bachelor of Nursing programs.